 Business and Enterprise

 Substantive content is taught throughout the curriculum as it is important to understand that business is not just based on drive and determination but also the theoretical knowledge behind tried and tested methods.
-Alongside this, to ensure the acquisition of transferable positive work ethics, the ability to work collaboratively and to start the journey in becoming a critical entrepreneur, disciplinary skills of analysis, contextual understanding and evaluation are taught and practised throughout.
+Alongside this, to ensure the acquisition of transferable positive work ethics, the ability to work collaboratively and to start the journey in becoming a critical entrepreneur, disciplinary skills of analysis, contextual understanding and evaluation are taught and practiced throughout.
+Both courses enable all students, regardless of background or circumstances to achieve and succeed.

-Students find the curriculum intriguing as they feel it is the first experience of tangible success they can achieve in the business world.
+Students find the curriculum intriguing.
+It is used to nurture students’ love of learning in a safe a stimulus environment.
+Students feel it is the first experience of tangible success they can achieve in the business world.
 We foster this through encouraging entrepreneurial thinking and harnessing their passion for the subject which will ultimately create the new generation of business pioneers-confident and equipped to take on the world they inherit and then surpass expectations.

 For further details on the Business and Enterprise Curriculum please click the relevant button below